Michigan schools are gearing up for the SAT. Kathleen Gillespie, PhD, spells out what students need to know to get ready.

 Although research does not document significant benefits of any one exam prep routine over another, what does contribute to positive outcomes is the consistency with which an exam prep routine is implemented and the extent to which it is personalized and adapted for individual learners.1 Every student is different and there are as many ways to individualize exam prep as there are students.
 2 What follows are some of the best practices confirmed by the experiences of Mr. Michael Godvin and Mrs. Brigid Godvin, Co-founders of The Student Connection, and their team of tutors.
 Each of the following tips are based on the philosophy that learning how to see yourself as able to control your exam performance helps to motivate you to devote the effort and attention required for successful exam prep.3

 How to Play an Active Role in Your Exam Prep

 To help you avoid feeling overwhelmed with the amount of material you are tested on, take an active role in learning during your exam prep process.4 Here are seven ways you can do this.

 - Prepare to acquire new information.
 Learn all you can about the organization of the exam.
 The greater knowledge you have about the content and how the exam is organized, the more likely you are to think about, understand, and remember it on exam day.5

 - Talk with exam prep tutors.
 Ask your exam prep tutor(s) about what you are doing and why.
-Successful students understand what they are doing for exam prep and know why they are doing it.6
+Successful students understand what they are doing for exam prep and know why they are doing it.
+Extra support ahead of exams can be found from online tutoring services that can make sure you consolidate the skills you need to be successful in exams.6

 - Allocate sufficient time to exam prep.
 Shield and protect your exam prep time from interruptions by your friends, daydreaming and music.
 Focus: This improves your concentration.
 7